 The two year program combines courses in neuroscience, cognition, statistics, advanced signal and data analysis with hands-on training in cutting-edge research techniques.
 These include functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS), magnetic encephalography (MEG), computational modeling, comparative cognition (animal models), EEG, eye tracking, cinematic motion tracking and psychophysics.
 For the second year an extensive internship and a research project leading to the Master's dissertation are scheduled.

-This course will examine the neural basis of higher mental functions, including brain systems supporting perception, object recognition, attention, memory, spatial functions, language, and decision making.
+This course will examine the neural basis of higher mental functions, including brain systems supporting perception, object recognition, attention, memory, spatial functions, language, and decision-making.
 We will explore the neuroanatomical and neurophysiological basis of cognitive functions, considering evidence form functional neuroimaging and clinical studies.
 Cognitive neuroscience approaches to disorders such as autism, schizophrenia, and Alzheimer’s disease will also be explored.
 The teaching methods will include lectures, demonstrations, patient videos, class discussion and practical sessions in different neuroimaging labs.
 This first part of the course will concentrate on language, memory, perception and attentional mechanisms.
 At the end of the course, the students should be able to know basic topics in cognitive neuroscience and describe appropriate cognitive neuroscience methods.

 This course will cover some fundamentals of algebra, probability theory, and statistics.
-Furthermore the course will cover all aspects of a research project, such as , sample sizes, measures, and type of experimental designs.
-Students will present and comment on their own research projects in progress.
+Furthermore, the course will cover all aspects of a research project, such as, sample sizes, measures, and type of experimental designs.
+Students will present and comment research on cognitive science topics.
 Discussions also include presentations of research to various audiences, abstracts, reviews, grant process, and scientific ethics.

-This course will cover basic neural anatomy and methodology for the application of the main neuroimaging techniques used in cognitive neuroscience, such as functional and structural Magnetic Resonance Imaging, Transcranial Magnetic Stimulation, Magnetoenchelalography and EEG.
+This course will cover basic neural anatomy and methodology for the application of the main techniques used in cognitive neuroscience, such as functional and structural Magnetic Resonance Imaging, Transcranial Magnetic Stimulation, Magnetoenchelalography and EEG.
 At the end of the course, the students should be able to describe the main techniquest used in Cognitive Neuroscience.

 This course has been designed to cover basic anatomical and functional aspects of the central nervous system.
 Specific topics covered include neuronal function, synaptic transmission, sensory processing, movement, sleep and neural plasticity.
 At the end of the course, the students should be able to summarize our understanding of the functional organization of the human brain.